nickbeasley/Meet-App/README.md

 To build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+## The W's

+- Who—The users of your Meet application.
+They could be you, your friends, your professional network, or your potential employers.<br>
+- What—A progressive web app with the ability to work offline and a serverless backend developed using a TDD technique.<br>
+- When—Users of this app will be able to use it whenever they want to view upcoming events for a specific city.
+Your recruiter will be able to see your code immediately on GitHub.<br>
+- Where—The server, in this case, is a serverless function hosted by a cloud provider (e.g., AWS).
+The application itself is also hosted online to make it shareable and installable.
+It can be used even when the user is offline.
+As it’s responsive, it displays well on any device.<br>
+- Why—Serverless is the next generation of cloud infrastructure, PWA provides great user experience and performance, and the TDD technique ensures you have quality code and adequate test coverage.
+All of these skills, together with data visualization, will distinguish you from other web developers.<br>

 ## Key Features:

 - Filter events by city.<br>